ByAurea/ByAurea/README.md

 ###

-<p align="left">My name is Áurea and I'm a student of Software Engineering from FIAP</p>
+<p align="left">My name is Áurea 🦊 and I'm a student of Software Engineering from FIAP ❤</p>

 ###